barchart/events-public/packages/sdk-js/docs/content/concepts/event_export.md

   -H 'authorization: Basic YnJ5YW46Z3JlZW4tZWdncy1hbmQtc3BhbQ=='
 ```

+The result of this request will be a JSON document, containing a link to the actual file.
+This link will only be valid for 15 minutes.
+After 15 minutes elapses, you'll need to retrieve a new link (by calling the "report download" endpoint again).

 ## Report Format

 Export files are pipe-delimited, plain text files which have "csv" file extensions.
 Inside the file, every row represents a discrete event.
 Columns used for different product types are slightly different (see the [ProductType](https://github.com/barchart/events-public/tree/master/packages/common-js/lib/data/ProductType.js) enumeration).